Private city tour of Rhodes

 All these representatives of the Order of St John, with the support of the local Greek, Jewish and Armenian communities have passed onto us an undying and priceless legacy belonging to humanity as a whole.
 Visit this monument part of the UNESCO’s World Heritage List with a licensed guide who will do his best to make the stones speak.

-Itinerary : Touristic information office on the Street of the Knights, Marine Gate, St-Paul’s Gate, Mandraki, Moat, St-Anthony’s Gate, Mosque of Soliman, Clock Tower, St-John’s Chapel, Street of the Knights.
+Itinerary : Touristic information office on the Street of the Knights, Marine Gate, St-Paul’s Gate, Mandraki, Moat, St-Antony’s Gate, Mosque of Suleyman, Clock Tower, St-John’s Chapel, Street of the Knights.